What Can Lower Extremity MRI Diagnose?

 - Stress fractures: A small crack in the bones that can be caused by repetitive motion or overuse.
 It is very common among runners.

 - Tendon pathology: The most commonly affected tendon is the Achilles.
 It is located near the back of your heel and connects the calf muscles to your heel.

 - Ankle Sprains: This occurs when your ankle ligaments are stretched or even torn.
 Without proper treatment, a sprain will weaken your ankle making it likely to injure it again.

-- Plantar fasciitis: Is caused by inflammation to the fibrous tissue the originates in your heel and inserts in your toes.
+- Plantar fasciitis: This is caused by inflammation to the fibrous tissue that originates in your heel and inserts in your toes.
 The patients will generally complain of pain on the first step in the morning or pain after rest.